-The 7 Best Reasons to Have a Wellness Program: Benefits of Wellness
+The 7 Best Reasons to Have a Wellness Program in 2024

 Wellness programs are more popular than ever.
 They started out as employee perks for large corporations; in fact, they used to be called corporate fitness programs.
 Today wellness programs are common among both medium and small-sized businesses.
 Wellness programs are now regularly part of a company benefits package.

 When done correctly, wellness programs give employees incentives, tools, social support, privacy, and strategies to adopt and maintain healthy behaviors.
 Most worksites do a pretty good job of helping employees improve health behaviors.

 I would go so far as to say that worksites, both private and public, are the chronic disease prevention centers of the United States.

 Worksites are doing more to prevent, arrest, and even reverse chronic diseases than any other group.
 Hospitals are great at treating disease and they are good at early detection of disease, but they don’t do much in the way of disease prevention which is a great reason to have a wellness program.

 The total reach and impact of worksite wellness programs dwarfs all other efforts to improve the health of adults.

 I don’t know of any worksite that actively sought for the role of being disease prevention experts.
 Employers have been thrust into this position.
 They really don’t want to do it.